 The Institute will achieve its mission through a multi-disciplinary approach in combination with innovative legal strategies, policy development, grassroots advocacy, and public education.
 The Institute's current and future programmatic activities include:

-- The Paul H. Tobias Attorney Fellowship Program, which offers a new lawyer who embodies the tireless spirit of Paul Tobias, Founder of the National Employment Lawyers Association (NELA), the opportunity to work on cutting-edge projects at The Institute;
+- The Paul H. Tobias Attorney Fellowship Program, which offers a new lawyer who embodies the tireless spirit of Paul Tobias, NELA's Founder, the opportunity to work on cutting-edge projects at The Institute for two years.

-- The Employee Rights Advocacy Scholarship Program, which enables public interest, legal services and private lawyers who otherwise could not afford to attend NELA's renowned continuing legal educational programs the opportunity to do so;
+- The Employee Rights Advocacy Scholarship Program, which provides public interest, legal services, and private lawyers who otherwise could not afford to attend NELA's continuing legal educational programs, the opportunity to do so.

-- Public education relating to eliminating mandatory arbitration of employment claims, abolishing the employment at-will doctrine, ensuring a fair and independent judiciary, and other workers' rights issues; and
+- Public education relating to access to the courts, a fair and independent judiciary, and other workers' rights issues.

 - Non-partisan research and development of important issues affecting the American workplace.